pordonez/loopback-url-based-access-control/README.md

 URL or path level access control requirement, the following concepts are defined.

 ######Access Levels
-Two levels of access are defined as follows:
+Two levels of URL access are defined as follows:

 1. Read level - Enables a particular user to perform read and execute operations on a model instance identified by its URL.